cerenhuryol/my-python-tool/README.md

 # my-python-tool
 ## Overview

 Python is a flexible and powerful programming language increasingly used in development research for data cleaning, analysis, visualization, and reproducible workflows.
-While Stata and R are commonly used in DIME, Python is ideal for data pipelines, API access, automation, and integrating with machine learning and natural language processing tools.
+While Stata and R are commonly used in development research, Python is ideal for data pipelines, API access, automation, and integrating with machine learning and natural language processing tools.

 ## Installation